schoolyear/avd-deployments/images/python/README.md

 # VS Code + Python (incl.
 Jupyter Notebook) script
 ## created by Jim van Boven and Dirk van Nunen (TU/e), based partly on the Schoolyear "Schoolyear Cloud" for Python script.

+A Python image that installs VS Code, Python and some Jupyter notebook extensions for VS Code.
+It also includes a colour blindness theme.
+Please note: The image has network access to python package repositories.

+The image was tested at TU/e, but so far only by IT staff.

 ### Image package

 ```cmd